fsharp/fsharp.org/guides/cloud/index.md

 redirect_from: "/cloud/index.html"
 ---

-This guide is an overview of the packages and tools for scalable data processing with F#, particularly for taking advantage of scalable cloud-computing resources.
+This guide is an overview of the packages and tools for scalable compute, messaging and data processing with F#, particularly for taking advantage of cloud-computing resources.
 To contribute to this guide, log on to GitHub, [edit this page](https://github.com/fsharp/fsfoundation/edit/gh-pages/guides/cloud/index.md) and send a pull request.

+For cloud-hosted web programming, see the [Web Programming Guide](/guides/web/).

 ## Table of Contents